wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-threat-protection-microsoft-365-defender/includes/7-manage-anti-phishing-policies.md

 ### Managing Anti-phishing policies in Microsoft Defender for Office 365

-Anti-phishing is managed in the Security &amp; Compliance Center.
 The default policy applies to all users within the organization and is a single view where you can fine-tune anti-phishing protection.
 Custom policies, which can be created and configured for specific users, groups, or domains within the organization, take precedence over the default policy for the scoped users.

 There are several prerequisites to managing anti-phishing policies that you must be aware of, including:

  -  You must be a member of the Company administrators or Security admins role group.
  -  Most organizations typically set up multiple anti-phishing policies.
-Microsoft 365 enforces these policies in the order they're listed on the Anti-phishing page and ATP anti-phishing pages in the Security &amp; Compliance Center.
+Microsoft 365 enforces these policies in the order they're listed on the Anti-phishing page within the Microsoft 365 Defender portal.
 Once you've reviewed the policy options, take some time to determine how many policies you'll need and the priority for each.
  -  Allow up to 30 minutes for your new or updated policy to be propagated to all Microsoft 365 datacenters.

 ### Anti-phishing policy options in Microsoft Defender for Office 365